NREL-Sienna/PowerNetworkMatrices.jl/docs/src/explanation/flowgate_methodology.md

 Woodbury-based computation and shows how to query distribution factors using the current API.

+For a hands-on walkthrough that maps every industry DFAX flavor (GSF, LSF, LODF, OTDF, transfer DFAX, flowgate DFAX, and N-k DFAX) onto the matrices this page describes, see the [Industry DFAX values](@ref) tutorial.

 ## Background

 A flowgate is a monitored transmission element paired with a contingency.
 The